CuriousCI/biological-evaluation/docs/docs.typ

 - constraints on the quantities of the entities (for which the model needs to be simulated)

-#TODO[
-    possibly take a configuration file as input, maybe PEtab could be good, otherwise `JSON` should be enough, as everything else is generated automatically from Reactome, the model should work with both StableIDVersion and ReactomeDbId;

-    The #logic[TargetPathway]s should be optional.
-The ExtraConstraints should be optional.
-The PreferredCompartmentForSimulation could be specified.
-]

-// Fixed point
-//

-// The algorithm
-//
-// #TODO[better notation here, write something decent to introduce the algorithm]

-TODO: helper functions are described at page 15
 #box(
     stroke: (y: .25pt),
     inset: (y: .5em),